VanderPloegR1/companion/CompanionPi-Documentation.md

 _(raspi-config > 4 Localisation Options > I3 Change Keyboard Layout)_
 * Enabled SSH
 _(raspi-config > 5 Interfacing Options > P2 SSH)_
-* Companion was installed per the standard instructions ([[Manual Install on Raspberry Pi]]) with one change:
+* Companion v2.0 was installed per the standard instructions ([[Manual Install on Raspberry Pi]]) with one change:
 **Companion is installed at `/usr/local/src` instead of `/home/pi`.**
-  * This was done primarily so individual users have the option to disable/remove the default `pi` user as a security measure.
+  * This was done primarily so individual users have the option to modify/disable/remove the default `pi` user as a security measure.
   * This directory is also, historically, the "preferred" location for source code applications.
 * The standard `headless.js` is replaced with a modified version that will bind to IP address `0.0.0.0` at boot instead of requiring an active network connection.
-  * This allows for the Raspberry Pi to be booted up _and then_ connected to a network, such as a wireless netork, and have Companion still launch and available as soon as the network connection is up.
+  * This allows for the Raspberry Pi to be booted up _and then_ connected to a network, such as a wireless network, and have Companion still launch and available as soon as the network connection is up.
   * The code for this modified `headless.js` (named `headless_ip.js`) can be found here [Companion Issue #538](https://github.com/bitfocus/companion/issues/538#issuecomment-472007173)
 * Companion is configured to auto-start at boot using a systemd unit file.
   * The code and documentation for this is here: [[Auto Start Companion on Linux Using systemd]]
-* Three executables have been added to `/usr/local/bin` to make two functions easier.
+* Two executables have been added to `/usr/local/bin` to make two functions easier.
 These commands can be run from any directory by any logged-in user.
   * `companion-license` - outputs the contents of the full LICENSE.md file
   * `companion-update` - simplifies the process of updating Companion
     * Must be run as sudo -> `sudo companion-update`
-  * `companion-upgrade` - automates the process of upgrading from v1.4 to v2.0
-    * Must be run as sudo -> `sudo companion-upgrade`
-    * **Note:** This executable was introduced in CompanionPi-2020-01-10.
-Previous versions of CompanionPi do not include this tool.
 * A custom Message of the Day has been added to be displayed in the terminal when users log in either locally or via SSH.
 ```This Raspberry Pi is running the Bitfocus Companion software, version 1.4.0.
 The source code repository for this project can be found here: